-Downsizing Your Life
+Downsizing Your Life in Retirement to Virginia Beach

 As soon as Keith and Ann Armistead’s youngest child graduated from high school, they made a trade.
 At age 54, they relocated from a 3,000-square-foot house with a spacious yard and pool to a much smaller home with no grass – and just a few bushes – near the ocean in Virginia Beach.